 - Recovery has occurred (note: must be substantiated by a letter from a qualified professional)

 - Able to work competitively without any issues

 - Provide a letter from a qualified professional to explain your situation (including all the positive aspects).

 - Never lie to the insurance company.
 If they find out, you can lose your right to claim on the policy, which defeats the purpose of obtaining insurance cover.

 If the insurance company does not want you as a client, there are still many things you can do for yourself to protect yourself from problems.
-Living a sane, safe and healthy lifestyle is actually be better than having a ton of insurance.
+Living a sane, safe and healthy lifestyle is better than having a ton of insurance.
 Examples include:

 - Taking good care of our body